Archive for February, 2009

-A visual metaphor for the BNPP
+A visual metaphor for the BNPP by Chuck Baclagon

 Drawings or comic strip containing a political or social messages, related to current events or personalities, are commonly called ‘editorial cartoons,’ they serve as visual metaphors and caricatures that explain complicated political situations, and thus sum up a current event with a humorous or emotional picture.